Google launches Wi-Fi router for home use

+* Says new orders for through week March 31 include orders from Australia P-8 for four 737s, Business Jet / VIP Customer(s) for two 737s

-Google Inc (GOOGL.O) launched a Wi-Fi router on Tuesday, the latest move in the company's efforts to get ready for the connected home and draw more users to its services.
+Aug 18 Google Inc launched a Wi-Fi router on Tuesday, the latest move in the company's efforts to get ready for the connected home and draw more users to its services.

 The router comes with in-built antennas that will scan the airwaves to spot the fastest connection, Google said in a blog post. (bit.ly/1LhYhNB)